Smilin-Dominator/mysql-and-python-billing/README.md

 # Function List (main.py)
 - Random Line From HUMBLE:
     - Just as advertised, it just displays a random line from HUMBLE by Kendrick Lamar
+- Enter Password:
+    - If this is your first time setup, or if you deleted passwd.txt, this prompt will appear.
+    - It covers the input, so it looks like you're not typing anything, but you are.
+    - It'll then generate salts and hash it, and store it in (passwd.txt)
 - Would You Like To Stop, Continue or Make The Master Bill?
 (1/2/3):
     - If you press 2, it'll loop back to (connector.py)
     - If you press 1, the program will stop and write all changes and the bills to the system.